-How To Help Kids Handle Back-To-School Jitters
+How To Help Kids Handle School Anxiety

-“Back-to-school jitters are very common, and a mild to moderate amount of anxiety and excitement about going back to school is normal and should pass relatively quickly once the new school year becomes routine,” says Dr. Shannon M. Bennett, the associate director of the Center for Youth Mental Health at NewYork-Presbyterian.
-“If the anxiety persists or becomes more interfering in the child’s or family’s life, that’s when we would recommend seeking out an assessment or additional support.
-For youth who have an anxiety disorder, going back to school can be challenging.”
+“Back-to-school jitters are very common, and some school anxiety is normal,” says Dr. Shannon M. Bennett, the associate director of the Center for Youth Mental Health at NewYork-Presbyterian.
+“The anxiety should pass relatively quickly once the new year becomes routine.
+If it persists or starts to interfere in the child’s or family’s life, that’s when we would recommend seeking out an assessment or additional support.”

-Dr. Bennett says anxiety disorders are the most common type of childhood mental health diagnosis, affecting 8 to 10 percent of school-age children (ages 5 to 12 years).
+Anxiety disorders are the most common type of childhood mental health diagnosis, affecting 8 to 10 percent of school-age children (ages 5 to 12 years).
 Some studies suggest as many as 1 in 3 adolescents has an anxiety disorder before age 18.

-I think it’s always helpful to prepare in advance.
+- Prepare in advance.
 Touring the school before the school year begins and meeting your child’s teachers could help familiarize students with their surroundings once school starts.
 If your child is going to be attending a new school, you can try to connect them ahead of time with another kid or group of kids who’re going to be in the school.
 What’s more, getting your child acquainted with the physical sights and sounds and smells can help their body be less on guard when they enter this new environment.

-Talk to your kids about what the routine will be like.
+- Talk to your kids about the routine.
 If there’s a new schedule, go over what’s involved and discuss what classes they will be taking, so they can have some sense of knowing what’s to come.
 This helps with the unknown and the unpredictability of it all.
+It can also be very helpful to practice the morning routine ahead of the first day of school to get kids used to waking up and getting out the door on the right timeline.

+Do deep breathing.
 One straightforward, yet effective, strategy is deep breathing.
 Deep breathing can be done anytime, anywhere by taking a few slow deep breaths to help to calm one’s body down and regulate the nervous system.
 Kids can practice it in the evening, in the morning before school, and in the classroom.
 It can also be helpful before taking tests.

 What else can kids do on their own to cope with their anxiety?